SoftUni-Internal/interactive-content/EN/Course.md

-# Programming Basics with Java
+# Programming Fundamentals with Java

 ## Description
 This course teaches the **basics of coding**, such as: